MIROC-DOC/model_description/draft/p-sfc.md

 where, $\nu = 1.5 \times 10^{-5} \mathrm{[m^2/s]}$ is the kinetic viscosity of the atmosphere, $z_{0,M},z_{0,H}$ and $z_{0,E}$ are surface roughness for momentum, heat, and vapor, $z_{0,M_0},z_{0,H_0}$ and $z_{0,E_0}$ are base, and rough factor ($z_{0,M_R},z_{0,M_R}$ and $z_{0,E_R}$), and smooth factor ($z_{0,M_S},z_{0,M_S}$ and $z_{0,E_S}$), respectively.

-### Calculation of Momentum, Heat and Water Vapor Fluxes `[SFCFLX]`
+### Calculation of Momentum, Heat and Water Vapor Fluxes

-Treatment of sea surface flux is basically the same with [CCSR/NIES AGCM (1997)](https://github.com/MIROC-DOC/model_description/blob/master/org/AGCM5.6-Tech.pdf).
+Treatment of sea surface flux is basically the same with CCSR/NIES AGCM (1997).
 The surface flux scheme evaluates the physical quantity fluxes between the atmospheric surfaces due to turbulent transport in the boundary layer.
 The main input are horizontal wind speed ($u_a, v_a$),  temperature ($T_a$), and specific humidity ($q_a$) from the 1st layer of the atmosphere.
 The output are the vertical fluxes and the differential values (for obtaining implicit solutions) of momentum, heat, and water vapor.

 Surface fluxes ($F_u, F_v, F_\theta, F_q$) are expressed using bulk coefficients for momentum, head and vapor ($C_M, C_H, C_E$) as follows